purviyeshi/rtems-docs/bsp-howto/target_dependant_files.rst

 source code is further divided based upon the class of hardware.
 Example classes include serial communications controllers, real-time clocks, non-volatile memory, and network controllers.

+In a RISC-V variant scenario, RTEMS must support essential peripherals like UART for serial communication and GPIO for interfacing with external devices.
+Additionally, specialized components like accelerometers or sensors may be integrated into the system.
+RTEMS provides drivers for these peripherals, enabling developers to efficiently utilize their functionalities within RTEMS applications.

 Questions to Ask
 ================